ale152/ale152.github.io/_posts/2022-08-24-analysis-of-4-million-climbing-ascents.md

 know much about him, but he’s climbed two 8bs and an 8b+.

 <a name="histogram-of-ascents"></a>
-> "The most logged grade is 7a, both for sport and bouldering"
+> "The most logged grade is 7a for sport and 7A for bouldering"

-If we look at the histogram of grades for all the ascents, the most logged grade is 7a, both for sport and bouldering.
+If we look at the histogram of grades for all the ascents, the most logged grade is 7a for sport and 7A for bouldering.
 It’s funny to see how “+” grades are climbed (or logged) less than “whole” grades, especially for bouldering.
-Grades 6a, 6b and 6c have around 100k boulder ascents, while 6a+, 6b+ and 6c+ have less than half.
-After 7a, every little progress counts and all the grades have a more regular distribution.
+Grades 6A, 6B and 6C have around 100k boulder ascents, while 6A+, 6B+ and 6C+ have less than half.
+After 7a/7A, every little progress counts and all the grades have a more regular distribution.

-> "Grades 6a+, 6b+ and 6c+ have less than half the logs for 6a, 6b and 6c"
+> "Grades 6A+, 6B+ and 6C+ have less than half the logs for 6A, 6B and 6C"

 |[![](/assets/images/climbing_article/image1.png)](/assets/images/climbing_article/image1.png)|
 |:--:|